Upgrade Firewall Threat Defense

 Caution

 Do not deploy configuration changes during upgrade.
-Even if the system appears inactive, do not manually reboot or shut down.
+Even if the device appears inactive, do not manually reboot or shut down.
 In most cases, do not restart an upgrade in progress.
 You could place the system in an unusable state and require a reimage.
 Devices may reboot multiple times during the upgrade.
 This is expected behavior.
-If you encounter issues with the upgrade, including a failed upgrade or unresponsive appliance, see Unresponsive and Failed Threat Defense Upgrades.
+If you encounter issues with the upgrade, including a failed upgrade or unresponsive device, see Unresponsive and Failed Firewall Threat Defense Upgrades.

 Before you begin